SAP/sap-btp-service-operator/README.md

 [Back to top](#table-of-contents)

 ### Using Custom Certificate Authorities
-The SAP BTP Service Operator supports custom Certificate Authority (CA) certificates for HTTPS communication in restricted or disconnected environments where public CAs are unavailable or not trusted.
+The SAP BTP Service Operator can be configured to trust custom CA certificates in addition to the standard system CA bundle.
+This enables the operator to establish secure HTTPS connections with SAP BTP using certificates from your own trusted sources.

-In such environments, the operator can be configured to trust organization-specific internal CA certificates in addition to the system CA bundle, enabling secure HTTPS communication with SAP BTP services such as Service Manager and authentication endpoints.
+This is particularly useful in restricted or disconnected environments where public CAs may be unavailable.

 #### Configuration